varnerlab/CHEME-5660-Markets-Mayhem-Example-Notebooks/README.md

 ## CHEME-5660 Example Notebooks
-This repository holds the example notebooks referenced from the [online CHEME 5660 text book](https://varnerlab.github.io/CHEME-5660-Markets-Mayhem-Book/infrastructure.html).
+This repository holds the example notebooks referenced from the [CHEME 5660 textbook](https://varnerlab.github.io/CHEME-5660-Markets-Mayhem-Book/infrastructure.html).
 In addition, the notebooks used in the lab section are also available here.

 ### Installation and Requirments